The Guitar Classroom

 Reading Music

 While the duets in this and subsequent lessons in the first-semester portion of this book are an effective and engaging way to learn to read music, they are not reliable when assessing music-reading ability.
-Keep in mind that the goal of learning these duet melodies is not necessarily to have students accurately play these melodies, but to read them.
-Since these duets are learned and reviewed during class, If there is no way to determine if the student actually learned it by reading it.
+Keep in mind that the goal of learning these duet melodies is not necessarily to have students play these melodies, but to read them.
+Since these duets are learned and reviewed during class, there is no way to determine if the student actually learned them by reading them.
 Because of the repetition of the review and the reinforcement of hearing other students playing the melody, some students could easily have learned the melody by ear or even by placing tablature indicators in their music.
-Therefore, to accurately asses true music-reading ability, and to give incentive for student to actually learn to read the music, in each lesson through lesson 9, I give my students a sight-reading test.
+Therefore, in order to accurately asses true music-reading ability, I've found that a sight-reading test, with no more than 5 minutes of preparation, is the most effective and reliable gauge.

-On the bottom of page 13 below, there are some sight-reading examples that will closely resemble test examples.
-All the examples are four measures long and incorporate the rhythms discussed in Lesson 2 and 3, including quarter note and eighth note rhythms.
+On the bottom of page 13 below, there are sight-reading exercises that will closely resemble test examples (see Appendix).
+All the examples are four measures long and incorporate the rhythms discussed in Lesson 2 and 3, including quarter, eighth and half note rhythms.

 Duets